Nouyou/Podoconiosis-Disability-and-Depression-Study/README.md

 Over 41,000 people in Cameroon suffer from podoconiosis, a preventable disease that develops when barefoot farmers are exposed to volcanic clay soils.
 The swelling, pain, and stigma destroy lives.
 People lose their jobs, get abandoned by families, and many think about suicide.
 Despite this massive burden, only one treatment center exists in the entire country.

 I led a 24-month study tracking 199 patients who learned simple foot hygiene: wash daily with soap, apply petroleum jelly, elevate legs, wear shoes.
-The question was straightforward—does this actually work long-term?
+The question was straightforward: does this actually work long-term?
 Does it help with depression?
 Can people return to work?

 The answer changed everything we thought we knew about managing this disease.